sammi-turner/OCaml-Examples/README.md

 3. use opam to install any dependencies required by the project.

-4. in the project directory, create an _tags file with the following code
+4. in the project directory, create a _tags file with the following code

 ```
 true: -traverse
 ```

-5. Use the following shell functions and alias as shortcuts to compile and run your code.
+5. Use the following functions and alias as shortcuts to compile and run your code.

-These functions can be run with either zero parameters, or a list of dependencies.
+The functions can be run with either zero parameters, or a list of dependencies.

 OCaml build (ob)